 All commercial fishing vessels need the appropriate Fishing Vessel Certificate before they can go to sea.

 Survey requirements for fishing vessels 15-24 metres in length

-For commercial fishing vessels 15-24 metres in length, the survey requirements cover safety standards set out in MSN 1770 Code of Safe Working Practice for the Construction & Use of 15 metres LOA to Less than 24 metres RL Fishing Vessels.
+For commercial fishing vessels 15-24 metres in length, the survey requirements cover safety standards set out in MSN 1872 The Code of Safe Working Practice for the Construction and Use of Fishing Vessels of 15m Length Overall to less than 24m Registered Length.

 Survey requirements for fishing vessels over 24 metres in length